semuconsulting/pynmeagps/CONTRIBUTING.md

 Please write pytest examples for new code you create and add them to the `/tests` folder following the naming convention `test_*.py`.

-We test on the following platforms using a variety of u-blox devices including NEO-M7, NEO-M8, NEO-M9, NEO-M10s and ZED-F9P:
+We test on the following platforms using a variety of u-blox devices from Generation 7 throught Generation 10:
-* Windows (10 & 11)
+* Windows 11
 * MacOS (Ventura & Sonoma, Intel & Apple Silicon)
-* Linux (Ubuntu 22.04 LTS Jammy, 23.04 Kinetic, 23.10 Mantic)
+* Linux (Ubuntu 22.04 LTS Jammy Jellyfish, 24.04 LTS Noble Numbat)
 * Raspberry Pi OS (32-bit & 64-bit)

 ## Submitting changes